philfv9/spmf-server/README.md

 [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.html).
 You are free to use, modify, and redistribute it under the terms of that licence.

+For any derived work, license information and copyright information should be preserved in each file.

 **Related links:**

 - SPMF Library source code: [https://github.com/philfv9/spmf](https://github.com/philfv9/spmf)